 More likely than not, you’re operating without a plan.
 According to Deloitte's global survey report "A Crisis of Confidence," fewer than half of companies have crisis playbooks ready to roll – and unnervingly, one-third of companies don’t know whether they have such plans in place.

 If you are among the 51 percent of companies that either don’t have a crisis plan or don’t know about one, you and your in-house legal team can still bridge to remote operation efficiently and effectively.
 This isn’t the time to start a comprehensive crisis planning exercise; it’s time for legal operations made simple.
-Here’s what to do now to prepare for a quick transition to a virtual Legal Department.
+Below are some legal operations tips on what to do now to prepare for a quick transition to a virtual in-house Legal Department.

-Conduct an inventory.
-Consider what your lawyers and staff need to respond to business clients.
+Consider what your in-house lawyers and staff need to respond to business clients.
 Writing for Thomson Reuters, former in-house counsel Sterling Miller provided this sample list:

 - Up-to-date laptop